 Other Skills and Experiences

-Regina received her Master’s in Social Work from the National Catholic School of Social Service at Catholic University in Washington, and a Bachelor’s in English Literature from Boston College in Boston, Massachusetts.
+Alina received her Master’s degree in Social Work from Simmons College School of Social Work in Boston, Massachusetts.

 First Meeting Documents

 In preparation for the first visit, you will be asked to fill out the following forms:

 Each of our Clinical Associates is a licensed practitioner.
 As required by licensure, treatment under a licensed practitioner is confidential.
 This form explains limitations to that confidentiality required by licensure.
 It also outlines the collaborative nature of the therapeutic relationship and co-responsibility for treatment outcomes.

 Financial Agreement This form outlines The Viva Center’s financial policies.
 Here at Viva, we offer special accommodations to assist with cash flow and to simplify payments.
 As a professional courtesy, clients opting to pay with a credit card are not billed until the end of the month, although fees are technically due at the time of service.
 This allows time for insurance to send reimbursement closer to the time of payment.